alexfernandez/alexfernandez.github.io/2022/understanding-limits.md

 It lies at the heart of
 [quantum decoherence](https://en.wikipedia.org/wiki/Quantum_decoherence),
 which hasn't given all of its secrets away yet.
-But it is a long story for another moment.
+But this is another long story which deserves its own article.

 ## Conclusion

+Physicists tend to stretch their laws beyond their initial range of application, and quite often interesting things happen in the process.
+Sometimes we just need to accept that we have no knowledge of what we are talking about.
-Black holes are often referred to as singularities, which is just an extrapolation of our current knowledge with no basis in experiment.
+As an example, black holes are often referred to as singularities, which is just an extrapolation of our current knowledge with no basis in experiment.
+At other times we find really interesting stuff lying at the corners of our understanding.

 We will soon continue our trip to understand quantum entropy.